MaxTheMooshroom/MaxTheMooshroom.github.io/static/markdown/overview.md

 your specific purposes.
 This is in stark contrast to the goals of my projects, so I've begun refactoring DTC and adding an API for both C and Python.
 Currently it has been refactored, but an API has not yet been written.
+- ([Modpack Validator](#mod-validator))     Tool for validating mod compatibility and finding where incompatibilities lie (***ACTIVE DEVELOPMENT***)
+    - Game Modifications ("Mods") are bundles of data and/or executable code that are injected into a game in order to to add, remove, or otherwise alter the contents and/or functionality.
+This software checks the metadata of all enabled mods and validates that they have version-dependency compatibility.
+Once the versions are all validated, it can also find which mods are causing a specific error message!